 "Aloha nui loa" from the RSCDS Hawaii Branch!
-We are pleased to announce our HAWAIIAN WEEKEND OF SCOTTISH COUNTRY DANCING.
+We just held our 36th HAWAIIAN WEEKEND OF SCOTTISH COUNTRY DANCING.
 Check back here to learn about our next Aloha Winter Weekend, taking place February 13, 14 & 15, 2015.
 Meanwhile, read about our event-filled weekend of dance lessons and social dancing, including a ceilidh and LIVE MUSIC.
-Our theme this year is "Slippers," so slip on over to these beautiful islands!

-The fun begins on Friday evening, February 15th, 2013, with a social dance.
+The fun begins on Friday evening, February 14th, 2014, with a social dance.
 The weekend also includes dance classes on Saturday and Sunday, a dinner and dance on Saturday evening, and a "hang-loose" ceilidh Sunday evening.
 There will be live music for classes and the two social dances, provided by The Humuhumunukunukuapua'a and Strathspey Society Band.

 Sunday, February 17, 9:30 am - 11:30 am: Class at the Ala Wai Palladium Ballroom.

-Tentative Fee Schedule: (based on 2013 AWW) The price for the complete event is US$ 150 for RSCDS members, and US$ 170 for non-members.
-This fee includes a light supper at the Friday night social dance, breakfast and lunch on Saturday, the Saturday evening dinner, Sunday breakfast, and dinner at the Sunday evening ceilidh.
-You or your non-dancing guest may also attend select events for prorated prices (see the registration form).
+Tentative Fee Schedule: (based on 2013 AWW) The price for the complete event is US$ 160 for RSCDS members, and US$ 180 for non-members.
+This fee includes a light supper at the Friday night social dance, light breakfast and lunch on Saturday, Saturday evening dinner, Sunday light breakfast, and dinner at the Sunday evening ceilidh.
+You or your non-dancing guest may also attend select events for prorated prices (these will be on the registration form).

 Accommodations: We recommend the Queen Kapiolani Hotel, located at the east end of Waikiki.
 It has reasonable rates and is within walking distance of the weekend classes.
 However, booking through the internet you may find excellent rates elsewhere, but remember that if you are walking to classes the route is shortest at the east end of Waikiki near Kapahulu Ave.
 For questions contact Bruce McEwan, telephone 808-538-7707, or Melissa Lindsay, telephone 808-256-3347.

 Friday Evening Dances